Zeroville (film)

 Zeroville is a 2019 American comedy-drama film directed by James Franco, based on the 2007 novel of the same name by Steve Erickson.
 The film stars Franco, Megan Fox, Seth Rogen, Joey King, Danny McBride, Craig Robinson and Jacki Weaver.

 The film was first announced in March 2011, but did not begin filming until October 2014.
 Originally set to be released in 2015 or 2016 by Alchemy, the distribution of the project was held off following the company's filing of Chapter 7 bankruptcy.
-It was eventually picked up by myCinema, and was released on September 20, 2019 in limited theaters, to largely negative reviews.
+It was eventually picked up by myCinema, and was released in limited theaters on September 20, 2019, to largely negative reviews.
 The film was nominated for three Golden Raspberry Awards.

 Plot

 A young excommunicated seminarian named Vikar arrives in Los Angeles on August 9, 1969.
 After briefly being suspected of complicity in the Tate—LaBianca murders, which occurred the same day, Vikar takes a job at Paramount Studios, where he meets film editor Dotty Langer.
 Dotty senses potential in Vikar and introduces him to a studio executive known only as Viking Man.
 Vikar and Viking Man attend a Hollywood party, where Vikar meets actress Soledad Paladin, whom he feels he has seen before.

 When Vikar shows a talent for editing, an eccentric, singing producer named Rondell hires Vikar to edit Soledad's latest film.
 As Vikar becomes more involved in the industry, he becomes obsessed by the idea of a "secret movie," pieces of which lie hidden inside every film ever made.

 The film traces Vikar's career over the next decade as he witnesses many significant events in the history of 1970s Hollywood.